m1010j/async-explorations-writeup/README.md

 It turns out that `syncFib` is much faster in Safari: `syncFib(45)` took on average 12.8 seconds in Safari, compared to 25.1 seconds in Chrome and 25.7 seconds in Firefox.

 `asyncFib` in Safari is right in between Chromium-based browsers and Firefox: For `asyncFib(28)`, we have 24.7 seconds in Safari vs. the 33.1 seconds in Firefox and 9.4 seconds in Chromium-based browsers.
-I haven't found a tool for macOS that's as powerful at displaying CPU usage as Stacer is on Ubuntu.
+I haven't found a tool for macOS that's as powerful at displaying CPU usage as Stacer.
 But I suspect that Safari doesn't use more than one core at once, and Safari's advantage over Firefox with respect to `asyncFib` is due to the same factors that explain its advantage over Firefox with respect to `syncFib`.

 #### iOS